Collaborative Research Project 9

 Principal investigators: Samuel Armato (University of Chicago), Lubomir Hadjiski, (University of Michigan), and Karen Drukker (University of Chicago)

-Radiomics & machine intelligence of COVID-19 for detection and diagnosis on chest radiographs and thoracic CTs.
+Radiomics & machine intelligence for disease detection and diagnosis on chest radiographs and thoracic CTs.

 Updated January 19, 2024